Simeon Olcott: Later career

-In 1784, Olcott was appointed chief justice of the New Hampshire Court of Common Pleas.
-He held this position until 1790, when he was appointed a judge of the New Hampshire Superior Court (later renamed the New Hampshire Supreme Court.
+In 1784, Olcott was appointed chief justice of the New Hampshire Court of Common Pleas, and he was an unsuccessful U.S. House candidate in a 1789 special election.
+He held his position as chief justice of the Court of Common Pleas until 1790, when he was appointed a judge of the New Hampshire Superior Court (later renamed the New Hampshire Supreme Court.
 He served until 1795, when he was appointed chief judge, and he held this position until 1801.
 When the country's first political parties were created, Olcott became identified with the Federalists.

 Samuel Livermore resigned his seat in the United States Senate in 1801.
-The New Hampshire General Court chose Olcott to fill the vacancy, and he served from June 17, 1801 to March 3, 1805.
+The New Hampshire General Court chose Olcott to fill the vacancy, and he served from June 17, 1801, to March 3, 1805.

 Death and burial

 Olcott retired at the completion of his U.S. Senate term and continued to reside in Charlestown.
 He died in Charlestown on February 22, 1815.
 He was buried at Forest Hill Cemetery in Charlestown.

 Family

 In 1783, Olcott married Tryphena Terry of Enfield, Connecticut.
-They were the parents of three children, a son George who died in infancy, a second son named George (1785-1764), who was the longtime cashier of the Connecticut River Bank, and Henry, a career officer in the United States Marine Corps who died in 1821.
+They were the parents of three children, a son George who died in infancy, a second son named George (1785–1764), who was the longtime cashier of the Connecticut River Bank, and Henry, a career officer in the United States Marine Corps who died in 1821.